cert-manager/website/content/en/docs/quick-start/index.md

-# Install cert-manager and get a TLS certificate from Let's Encrypt
+# Quick Start: Install cert-manager and get a TLS certificate from Let's Encrypt

+## Prerequisites

+You will need a Kubernetes cluster (>v1.16) which can be reached by a public IP address.
+And if you use Let's Encrypt DNS based verification, you will need your DNS "zone" to be hosted by one of the DNS providers supported by cert-manager, and you will need an account with permission to add TXT records to that zone, and credentials which cert-manager can use to interact with the DNS providers API.

 ## Install the cert-manager CLI